 Back

-What is Data as a Service (DaaS)… for Geospatial
+What is Data as a Service (DaaS) for Geospatial?

-What is Data as a Service (DaaS)… for Geospatial
+What is Data as a Service (DaaS) for Geospatial?

 The Mall for Geospatial Data is now open.
 But wait.
 Who is the anchor tenant for demographic data?
 Only those with an income of over $90,000 with an advanced degree and who are older than 35 years old are allowed into that end of the mall campus.
 Where can I find satellite data?
 Go to the top floor… then look down.
 Who has the best lifestyle segmentation data?
 I hear only urban dwellers that drive a Volvo can find it.
 The DaaS Mall for Geospatial Data can be quite convoluted.
 Let’s explain.